Attention shoppers! Though undoubtedly one of the most enjoyable aspects of wedding planning, gift registries should be handled with care.

 Types and trends

 - Stick with tradition by going for a one-stop shop for key items for your home.
-Harvey Norman allows guests to take advantage of current specials and promotions at the time of purchase, while Nest’s registry is a cornucopia of beautifully crafted homewares.
+Harvey Norman allows guests to take advantage of current specials and promotions at the time of purchase, while Nest ’s registry is a cornucopia of beautifully crafted homewares.

 - The Lovely lets you create a wish list from online stores around the globe.
 Make your choice from selected retailers or upload your own gifts from your favourite shops.

 - Forgo the usual in favour of a honeymoon fund.
 Air New Zealand Holiday’s Gift Travel Register enables guests to contribute at any Air New Zealand Holiday store.
-Not Another Toaster offers honeymoon adventures in exotic locations, from elephant rides and jungle tours to museum, monument and other day trips in your chosen destination.

 - Pay it forward by asking your guests to contribute to a charity close to your heart.